 Immerse your School Community in the Celebration

-To fully immerse your class and school into Harmony Day encourage students and teachers to come dressed in orange on March 21.
+To fully immerse your class and school into Harmony Week, encourage students and teachers to come dressed in orange on one of the days during the week.

 Use our beautifully illustrated Harmony Day classroom posters to display in your classroom or around your school.